2021+ Fuel Injected 600R's for trail conversion???

 still want to do it anyways we have clutch kits, gearing, bogie wheel kits,

-softer suspension springs, trail tanks should be ready around mid
+softer suspension springs, trail tanks

-season, and a few more accessories.
+are available now, and a few more accessories.
 We will only be

 supplying tech support for the products we sell like normal.
 We will not be